DanielHZhang/progress-webpack-plugin/readme.md

 # Progress Webpack Plugin

-A plugin for [Webpack 4](https://webpack.js.org/) that adds a detailed and visually appealing build progress in the command line.
+A plugin for [Webpack 4](https://webpack.js.org/) that adds a minimal build progress in the command line during builds.

 ## Installation